vam-community/vam-party/CONTRIBUTING.md

 If you want to take on an idea, please [create an issue](https://github.com/vam-community/vam-party/issues/new) explaining how you intend on implementing it, so everyone can discuss it and the maintainers can approve your idea, so no one is disappointed!

-- A new `party repair` command that finds all missing scripts in a scene and replaces them with a reference to the installed one, one already in the Saves folder, or downloads it if `--get` was specified.
+- A new `party repair` command that finds all missing scripts in a scene and replaces them with a reference to the installed one, one already in the Saves folder, or downloads.
 - Group by script, version, file or scene in `party status`.
 The default of grouping by script is not that useful.
 - In `party upgrade` and `party status`, allow specifying a folder (e.g. everything in `Saves/scenes/My Scene`).
 - Show scene statistics in `party show` such as how many atoms by types, how many scripts, etc.